 The festival of urban and electronic cultures in Nice

-Born in 2008 in Nice, Crossover Festival has become over fifteen editions the unmissable event for urban cultures on the French Riviera.
-Every September, it takes over the Théâtre de Verdure and Le 109 for evenings mixing rap, electronic music, and pop in a festive and urban atmosphere.
-The festival explores the crossovers between musical genres and showcases emerging artists and confirmed headliners, from the former industrial sites of its beginnings to the emblematic stages of Nice's city center.
+Born in 2008 in Nice, the Crossover Festival has become, over about fifteen editions, the unmissable event for urban cultures on the Côte d'Azur.
+Each year, it takes over several emblematic venues in the city — from the Théâtre de Verdure to 109, passing through Stockfish and Place Amour — for evenings blending rap, electronic music, and pop in a festive and urban atmosphere.
+The festival explores the intersections between musical genres and showcases emerging artists and established headliners, from the former slaughterhouses of its beginnings to the emblematic stages of Nice city centre.

 Crossover Festival was born in 2008 on the French Riviera, in atypical and offbeat locations: the former slaughterhouses of Nice, the Colline du Château, and the Villa Arson.
 From its very first editions, the festival has asserted a strong identity: that of an event dedicated to the crossover of musical cultures, exploring the bridges between rap, electronic music, pop, bass music, and urban cultures.
 This pioneering approach on the Côte d'Azur earned it growing recognition and a loyal audience.